rajeevram/my-yelp-app/README.md

 - [ ] User can update search category with the search bar
 - [ ] User can tap a cell in the table to see a detail view
+- [ ] User can scroll down infinitely loading more results

 ## License